riyapatel13/FaceRecognizingTimeSheet/README.md

 Additional installations such as pandas, keras, OpenCV, and TensorFlow may need to be installed/updated as well.

+*Note*: deepface framework is not compatible with the latest version of OpenCV, so the OpenCV version may need to be downgraded.

 ## Setup Database

 1. Create a folder with all the faces of the staff named **faces**.